wsc1/proposal/design/go2draft-contracts.md

 Contract bodies have one special syntax in addition to the description of the types by means of examples.
-In particular, a contract body may contain a type parameter, such as `x` in the example above, following by a colon `:`, followed by a bracketed list of method signatures as in Go's interfaces today.
+In particular, a contract body may contain an example parameter, such as `x` in above, following by a colon `:`, followed by a bracketed list of method signatures as in Go's interfaces today.

 For example, one may write